ThibaultFillion/strengths/community_and_contribution_guidelines.rst

 Contributing to the source code
 -------------------------------

-If you've made some nice changes to Strengths and would like to make it part of this package, you can submit it with a pull request so that we can review it.
+If you have made some nice changes to Strengths and would like to make it part of this package, you can submit it with a pull request so that we can review it.

-Change made to the preexisting interface may not be included right away (or at all) if it breaks backward-compatibility (Though backward compatibility may be a bit more fragile for the early versions of the package).
+Change made to the pre-existing interface may not be included right away (or at all) if it breaks backward-compatibility (Though backward compatibility may be a bit more fragile for the early versions of the package).

 New features should come with documentation and tests.
 Code aimed to be exposed as part of the interface should contain docstrings that will serve to generate the documentation with Sphinx.
 Also, make sure to respect the naming style